M A R C

 Marc Anthony Richardson

-Marc Anthony Richardson is the author of Messiahs and Year of the Rat, winner of an American Book Award and a Ronald Sukenick Innovative Fiction Prize.
-His forthcoming third novel, The Serpent Will Eat Whatever is in the Belly of the Beast, won a Creative Capital Award.
-He also received grants from PEN America and the Sachs Program, a fellowship from the Hurston/Wright foundation, and residencies from the Vermont Studio Center, Art Omi, and Rhodes University in South Africa.
+Marc Anthony Richardson is author of Year of the Rat, winner of an American Book Award, and Messiahs.
+His forthcoming book, The Serpent Will Eat Whatever is in the Belly of the Beast, won a Creative Capital Award, a Sachs Program Grant for Arts Innovation, and an Artistic Practitioner Fellowship from Brown University's Center for the Study of Race and Ethnicity in America.
+He also received a PEN America grant, a Hurston/Wright Foundation fellowship, and residencies from the Vermont Studio Center, Art Omi, and Rhodes University in South Africa.
 He teaches creative writing at the University of Pennsylvania.